 7. FamoWood 40022126 Latex Wood Filler

 If you’re looking for latex-based fillers, the FamoWood 40022126 is among the best options for both indoor and outdoor use.
-It dries in about fifteen minutes, so you can finish your project faster.
+What I love the most is how quickly it dries—about fifteen minutes flat.
+So, if you’re eager to finish up a project, this filler’s your guy.

 It doesn’t contain harmful solvents, and it comes in different colors.
 The wood floors can be stained or painted to blend in with the rest of your room.
 You can use it on any sort of wood, and it’s equally as paintable as real wood.